0singh-ajit0/QNotepad/README.md

 # Notepad

-This is a basic text editing app for making text Bold/Unbold.
+This is a basic text editing app made in Qt for making text Bold/Unbold.
 Features of this app are:

     1. Making text Bold.